ggebbie/IsopycnalSurfaces.jl/README.md

 * Core functionality: Take a profile (water column) of temperature and salinity on pressure or depth coordinates and transfer onto a vertical coordinate of density.

+Equations of state include
+-"EOS80" from UNESCO 1980 (Saunders et al. 1980)\
+-"JMD95" from Jackett and McDougall 1995, used with MITgcm

 * Other goals: Permit other properties besides temperature and salinity to be mapped onto depth.
 Allow 3D or 4D input fields.
 Allow various equations of state (partially implemented).

 * This Julia package is in early development and breaking changes are expected.